Copycord/Copycord/README.md

 > **Features:**
 > - Clones host server categories and channels on first run
 > - Detects channel renames, position changes, and recreates missing channels on the fly
+> - Category and channel filtering
 > - Creates webhooks in all channels used to forward identical messages as they are sent
 > - The user account in the host server handles listening; a separate bot handles relaying, minimizing exposure
 > - Send DM announcements in realtime to specific users when a message contains a designated keyword
 > - Slash commands and community server features
 > - Clone entire channel message history ✨🆕
 > - Scrape the host server member list and output a file containing all member IDs ✨🆕
-> - Get notified when someone joins any server your account is in✨🆕
+>

 ## How It Works